-96 points by pmoriarty 0 days ago
+96 points by pmoriarty a year ago

 I really like the premise of notmuch, using a search index as the primary storage mechanism.
 I just wish it integrated better with distributed email.